-Figure 11 Development of offshore O&M shares in two consecutive years of reporting.
+Figure 11 Development of O&M shares in two consecutive years of reporting.

 Preventive and corrective O&M shares show a wide distribution across all turbines.
-Preventive and corrective O&M shares for onshore wind turbines in two consecutive years of reporting average between 48-49% and 52-51%, respectively.
-In 2020 the Handalm project was the only onshore project in the reporting period and provided estimates from their turbine suppliers that remained unchanged to previous years.
+In 2020 the Handalm project was the only onshore project in the reporting period, and provided estimates from their turbine suppliers that remained unchanged to previous years.
 Thus no update of the data is provided.

-Preventive and corrective 0&M shares for offshore wind turbines in the previous two years of reporting averaged between 30-23% and 70-77%, respectively.
-In the current year of reporting a further increase in the average preventive 0&M share (decrease in the corrective 0&M share was reported accounting for 48% and 52% respectively.
+Preventive and corrective O&M shares for offshore wind turbines in the previous two years of reporting averaged between 37-33% and 66-63%, respectively.

-Whereas onshore projects show minimal decrease (increase) in corrective (preventive) 0&M shares, offshore corrective (preventive) 0&M shares increased (decreased) noticeable.
+Whereas onshore project show minimal decrease (increase) in corrective (preventive) O&M shares, offshore corrective (preventive) O&M shares increased (decreased) noticeable.

 Given the limited availability of reported years at this stage, no trend or learning effect in the development can be observed.
-However, as this year's more consolidated and aligned reporting of data provided a more granular dataset it can be expected that future submissions might show a consolidation of value in this indicator
+However, as this year's more consolidated and aligned reporting of data provided a more granular dataset it can be expected that future submissions might show a consolidation of value in this indicator.